The Abolition Institute and Anti-Slavery International urge the Government of Mauritania to:

 - Review all military and non-humanitarian aid to Mauritania and consider how potential future aid can be effectively conditioned on verifiable steps by the Mauritanian government to combat slavery.

 - Consider reinstatement of sanctions on the Mauritanian government if they fail to take substantive and verifiable steps to combat slavery.

 The Abolition Institute urges the United States Congress to:

-- Support the End Modern Slavery Initiative Act sponsored by U.S. Senate Foreign Relations Committee Chairman Senator Bob Corker which would increase funding and international collaboration on global anti-slavery efforts.
+- Fully implement and fund the End Modern Slavery Initiative Act sponsored by U.S. Senate Foreign Relations Committee Chairman Senator Bob Corker which would increase funding and international collaboration on global anti-slavery efforts.

 - Hold hearings on slavery in Mauritania and/or include a significant section on Mauritanian chattel slavery in a future hearing on Trafficking in Persons

 - Request periodic reports from the Administration on the progress of both the U.S. – Mauritania policy review and the effectiveness of the policies it recommends once implemented

 - Work with the Administration to review all non-humanitarian aid to Mauritania and consider conditioning future aid on verifiable steps by the Mauritanian government to combat slavery.